 Local Authority allocations for early learning for 2-year-olds: 2014 to 2015, DfE

-GCSE and equivalent entries and achievements of pupils at the end of KS4 by disadvantage and first language, Characteristics Local Authority Tables, DfE 2016/17 (GOV.uk website)
+KS4 Performance by disadvantage and first language, Characteristics Tables for Local Authority & National, DfE 2018/19 (GOV.uk website)

 Gateshead Special Educational Needs Assessment and Disabilities Needs Assessment 2017, Jan 2017 School Census, Gateshead Council